praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

     - For Windows Users:
         - Double-click `docedex.jar` to launch the application.
     - If this still does not work follow the instructions listed **[here](#launching-docedex)**.
-    - You should notice the GUI of the application pop up.
+    - The GUI of the application should appear on your screen.
       <br><br>

 5. Learn more about **navigating the GUI [here](#navigating-the-graphical-user-interface-gui)**.